eliranmal/git-flux/roadmap.md

       - [bashtest][5]

 - document:
+   - don't duplicate docs of commands, just refer users to the `-h` flag
    - an overview of the git-flux model, specifically the levels.
    - elaborate on teams and the ability to switch teams with the `join` action
    - the fact that git-flux addresses some of the issues in git-flow